Broccoli Micros (1oz)

 Broccoli microgreens are exceptionally nutrient-dense, containing up to 40 times more vitamins, minerals, and antioxidant compounds (like sulforaphane) than mature broccoli.
 Harvested 7–14 days after germination, they are rich in vitamins A, C, E, and K, along with potassium, calcium, and iron.

-Key Nutritional Content
+Key Nutritional Content *not verified by FDA

 High Sulforaphane: Broccoli microgreens contain a massive concentration of sulforaphane compared to mature broccoli, which is linked to anti-cancer properties and reduced oxidative stress.